Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/Cyclistic_Final_Report.md

 **Data Cleaning**
-The data cleaning in this project has been done in SQL, you can see the code here [04 Datat cleaning.sql](04 Data Cleaning.sql)
+The data cleaning in this project has been done in SQL, you can see the code here [04 Data Cleaning.sql](./04%20Data%20Cleaning.sql)

 * Created a table for duplicate records
 * Created a deduplicated table